GENERAL INFORMATION– ALL PLAYERS IN ALL SQUADS

 When asked to do something, please do it without question.
 Later if you wish to ask why we do things in a certain way you will have it explained to you.
 We encourage discussion.

 Never question the match officials or make comments no matter how much they strain the patience.
 We can have our opinions in the changing room but never publicly.
-It does not matter what the opposition players or spectators do!
+It does not matter what the opposition players or spectators do, shouting out during fixtures is forbidden from parents and spectators but unfortunately this does sometimes happen.
+The only instruction you take is from your coach.

 Get in the habit of cleaning your own boots and packing your own bag.